Planning a Portugal West Coast road trip and want to skip the crowds?

 What’s the best time to go?

-Spring and early autumn (May–June or September–October) are ideal.
 If you’re chasing waves in Nazaré, late autumn through March is best.
-Winter works too, it’s quiet and moody in the best way.
+Late winter works too, it’s quiet and moody in the best way.

 That’s everything you need to plan a slow, scenic, and dog-approved road trip along the Portugal coastline.
 Whether you’re in a camper, a car, or just dreaming for now, we hope this helps you picture the journey and find some lesser-known magic along the way.